 The cyber world rarely stays the same for long.
 If evolution happens fast offline, it is even faster online.
-So expect websites to change at one point or another.
+So, expect websites to change at one point or another.
 Whether or not owners and developers choose to make improvements as one year ends and another one starts, trends will come their way.

 Say goodbye to flat design

-Flat design has had its share of the limelight and it’s time for it to step down and give way to geometric shapes, patterns, and lines to take centre stage.
+Flat design has had its share of the limelight and it is time for it to step down and give way to geometric shapes, patterns, and lines to take center stage.
 The style emerged in the latter part of 2016 and is set to take off in 2017.
 The advantage of geometric shapes is that they eliminate the possibility of websites’ flat lining.
 That is, they end up looking the same because of the lack of dimension.
 With infinite ways to integrate geometric patterns, a site looks as unique as a designer allows it to be.